OPEN 7 DAYS A WEEK > KNOX 9887 4539 > GLEN WAVERLEY 9886 7551 > FOUNTAIN GATE 8794 9777

 If Travelling

 If you’re travelling and need exceptional dental care for your child, Aesthetik Dental is the perfect choice.
-As a trusted dentist in Geelong, we provide gentle, expert care in a welcoming environment, ensuring your child’s comfort and wellbeing.
+We provide gentle, expert care in a welcoming environment, ensuring your child’s comfort and wellbeing.
 Whether it’s a routine check-up, emergency treatment, or a preventive visit, our team is experienced in working with young patients, making their experience stress-free and positive.
 Conveniently located and offering high-quality, tailored care, we ensure your child’s dental health is in the best hands—even while you’re on the move.

 Provide Water, Not Fruit Juice or Other Sweet Beverages